HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 	Once installed, new versions will be installed during normal system upgrades.

-	b.
-For Arch Linux ARM: Use a user repository tool to install moonlight-embedded from the Arch User Repository (AUR).
+	* For Arch Linux ARM: Use a user repository tool to install moonlight-embedded from the Arch User Repository (AUR).
 Afterward, new versions will be installed by running

 	*sudo pacman -Syu*